bennyhuo/KotlinBlogTranslation/original/Kotlin M12 is out!.md

 <p><img class="aligncenter" data-recalc-dims="1" src="https://i0.wp.com/blog.jetbrains.com/kotlin/files/2015/05/rename.png?fit=640%2C85&amp;ssl=1"/></p>
 {% endraw %}

-As we are adding a lot of deprecations lately, the IDE now supports <code>ReplaceWith</code> quick-fix: there’s an (optional) extra parameter to the <code>deprecated</code> annotation, where we can specify an expression to replace a deprecated call:
+As we are adding a lot of deprecations lately, the IDE now supports `ReplaceWith` quick-fix: there’s an (optional) extra parameter to the `deprecated` annotation, where we can specify an expression to replace a deprecated call:

 {% raw %}
 <p><img class="aligncenter" data-recalc-dims="1" src="https://i1.wp.com/blog.jetbrains.com/kotlin/files/2015/05/replace-with.png?fit=640%2C230&amp;ssl=1"/></p>
 {% endraw %}

-There is an intention action to add <code>ReplaceWith</code> to user’s deprecated declarations.
+There is an intention action to add `ReplaceWith` to user’s deprecated declarations.
 Some more changes:

 * New Debugger Features